ITIM operates two internship programs: one for North American college students, and one for Israeli college students.

-The Reiter Family Internship Program is designed for North American college students and recent graduates passionate about improving Israeli society, and interested in law, public policy, Jewish studies, Israel studies, or Jewish history.
+The ITIM-Reiter Family Internship Program is designed for North American college students interested in religion-and-State issues, law, public policy, and/or social activism.
 It is appropriate for students preparing senior theses.
+The program consists of:

 - Individualized research projects tailored to interns’ strengths and interests